About Us

 Government

-AmeriCorps, Community Board 11, FDNY, Harlem Community Development Corporation, Manhattan Borough President's Office, Materials For the Arts, NYC Department of Health & Mental Hygiene, NYC Department of Transportation, NYC Department of Youth & Community Development, NYC Housing Authority, NYC Human Resource Administration, NYC Parks, NYCService, NYPD, NYS Department of Agriculture, NYS Department of Environmental Conservation, NYS Office of Children & Family Services, New York County Office of the District Attorney, Offices of Deputy Speaker and Council Member Diana Ayala, Senator Serrano, and Assemblyman Eddie Gibbs.
+AmeriCorps, Community Board 11, FDNY, Manhattan Borough President's Office, NYC Department of Design & Construction, NYC Department of Health & Mental Hygiene, NYC Department of Transportation, NYC Department of Youth & Community Development, NYC Housing Authority, NYC Human Resource Administration, NYC Parks, NYCService, NYPD, NYS Department of Environmental Conservation, NYS Office of Children & Family Services, New York County Office of the District Attorney, Offices of Council Member Elsie Encarnacion, and Senator Serrano.

 Foundations